vivekcode01/StreamIt/docs/guide/media-transcode-package.md

 Our video and audio tracks are stored as separate files.
 Let's package them into an HLS playlist, which players will use to determine what to load and at which resolution.

 We'll send a `POST` request to the `/jobs/package` endpoint of our API, and all we'll have to do is provide the assetId returned by our transcode job.
+Check the [API reference](/reference/api) for the different payload options.

 ```sh
 curl -X POST